kalekundert/bind_dna/notebook/20200226_express_mwasabi_repa_with_nebexpress/express_mwasabi_repa_with_nebexpress.rst

 Express mWasabi-repA with NEBexpress
 ************************************

-I want to try doing CIS-display using NEBExpress instead of Promega extract.
+I got a free sample of NEBExpress, so I want to try using it for CIS-display.
-Overall the extracts are pretty similar, but there are some differences that could be meaningful:
+NEBExpress seems to be pretty similar to the Promega extract (:expt:`20200108_express_mwasabi_repa_in_s30_lysate`), but there are a few differences that could be meaningful:

 - NEBExpress uses a T7 promoter instead of a tac promoter.